3a1b2c3/seeingSpace/README.md

 <small><i>Source: https://www.semanticscholar.org/paper/Crowdsampling-the-Plenoptic-Function-Li-Xian</i></small>

-##### 3d scene reconstruction and inverse and differential rendering
-###### Inverse rendering and differential rendering: explicitly reconstructing the scene
-Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
-Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 #### Relighting with 4D Incident Light Fields
 It is possible to re-light and de-light real objects illuminated by a 4D incident light field, representing the illumination of an environment.
 By exploiting the richness in angular and spatial variation of the light field, objects can be relit with a high degree of realism.